Research

 Research summary

-Dr. Marc Del Bigio's research focuses on the pathogenesis of brain disease, particularly those affecting children, with specific interests in hydrocephalus, brain damage associated with prematurity and birth, brain trauma, forensic neuropathology, brain disease associated with metabolic and inheritable genetic disorders, brain damage caused by solvent abuse, and fetal alcohol spectrum disorder.
-He conducts detailed studies of human autopsies and uses animal models, as well as methods such as immunohistochemistry, light and electron microscopy, and biochemical assays.
+Dr. Marc Del Bigio focuses on understanding the pathogenesis of brain diseases, particularly in children.
+His research interests span various conditions including hydrocephalus, brain damage associated with prematurity and birth, brain trauma, forensic neuropathology, brain diseases linked to metabolic and inheritable genetic disorders, brain damage from solvent abuse, and fetal alcohol spectrum disorder.
+He employs detailed studies of human autopsies, animal models, and techniques such as immunohistochemistry, light and electron microscopy, and biochemical assays.

 Research themes